-An increase of 100 basis points in interest rates at the reporting date, calculated on the closing balances and using simple interest for 12 months, would have decreased profit and equity by the amounts shown below.
-A decrease of 100 basis points would have had the equal but opposite effect to the amounts shown below.
+An increase of 100 basis points in interest rates at the reporting date, calculated on the net closing balances (as mentioned above) and using simple interest for 12 months, would have decreased profit and equity by R0,1 million (2020: R0,2 million).
+A decrease of 100 basis points would have had the equal but opposite effect.
 This analysis assumes that all other variables, in particular foreign currency rates, remain constant.
-The analysis is performed on the same basis for 2019.
+The analysis is performed on the same basis for 2020.